CrazyAn-JL/DAWN/README.md

+# Dual-Domain Synergy: Enhancing Low-Light Images with Kolmogorov-Arnold Networks

-Note: This is the official implementation of the manuscript Dual-Domain Synergy: Enhancing Low-Light Images with Kolmogorov-Arnold Networks submitted to The Visual Computer.
+This is the official implementation of the manuscript Dual-Domain Synergy: Enhancing Low-Light Images with Kolmogorov-Arnold Networks submitted to The Visual Computer.

 ![Fig 1](https://github.com/CrazyAn-JL/DAWN/blob/main/DAWN.png)